-+ The life of this early saint is largely shrouded in legend and some have even questioned her existence, because so little is known about her.
-Although her name was removed from the General Roman Calendar in 1969 (even as she continued to be included in the Church’s official list of saints), her commemoration was re-introduced in 2002 in respect for the privileged place she holds in the Eastern Catholic and Orthodox Churches. + According to tradition, Catherine was born in Alexandria, Egypt.
++ The life of this saint is largely shrouded in legend and some have even questioned her existence, because so little is known about her.
+Although her name was removed from the General Roman Calendar in 1969 (although she continued to be included in the Church’s official list of saints), her commemoration was re-introduced in 2002, out of respect for the privileged place she holds in the Eastern Catholic and Orthodox Churches.

-+ After converting to Christianity, she became a zealous witness for Christ and helped bring many to the Christian Faith.
++ According to long-standing tradition, which surrounds her life in mystery, Catherine was born in Alexandria, Egypt, and after converting to Christianity, she became a zealous witness for Christ and helped bring many to the Christian Faith.

 + She criticized the prefect Maxentius for his persecution of Christians and he ordered that fifty of Catherine’s converts be burned to death.
 He then offered Catherine his hand in marriage if she would deny Christ.

 + When Catherine refused, she was thrown into prison and condemned to death.
-She was to be killed on a spiked wheel (now commonly known as a “Catherine wheel”), but the torture device was miraculously broken into pieces.
-She was then beheaded.
+She was to be killed on a spiked wheel (now commonly known as a “Catherine wheel”), but the wheel was miraculously broken into piece.